Educational Services Division » Visual and Performing Arts

 Annual Monster Concert

-The Annual Monster Concert is an exciting event featuring instrumental music from over 400 orchestra and band students across elementary, middle, and high school programs.
-The 2024 concert was held on May 28, in partnership with Fountain Valley High School and the Arts and Learning Conservatory.
+The Annual Monster Concert is an exciting event showcasing instrumental music from over 400 orchestra and band students across elementary, middle, and high school programs.
+The 2025 concert took place on April 30th, in partnership with the Fountain Valley School Foundation, Fountain Valley High School, and the Arts and Learning Conservatory.
 We look forward to the 2025 concert next spring.

 Our Commitment to Arts Education

-FVSD is dedicated to providing students with enriching arts experiences through visual and performing arts programs.
+FVSD is committed to offering students enriching arts experiences through its visual and performing arts programs.
 The arts foster creativity, cultural appreciation, and critical skills for success.

 • Elementary Students: Weekly music instruction, including opportunities to play instruments and sing.